-Nursing Home Wandering and Elopement Lawsuits
+Nursing Home Wandering Lawsuits Reviewed Nationwide

 Serious injuries can be suffered by nursing home residents who wander away from the facility on their own.
 Common injuries associated with wandering (also referred to as elopement) include fractures from falls or death from heat stroke or hypothermia.

-The nursing home neglect lawyers at Saiontz, Kirk & Miles, P.A. investigate and review potential lawsuits for serious injuries suffered as a result of improper supervision, monitoring and care.
-If your loved one has suffered a serious injury or death after they wandered away from the nursing home on their own, request a free claim evaluation.
+The nursing home elopement lawyers at Saiontz & Kirk, P.A. investigate and review potential lawsuits for serious injuries suffered as a result of improper supervision, monitoring and care.

 Many elderly nursing home residents are confused or suffer from some form of dementia.
 These individuals may be unable to protect themselves from harm or mentally unable to appreciate their safety needs.
-If they pose a high risk of wandering or attempting to leave the facility unsupervised, the nursing home has an obligation to have proper devices in place and sufficient staff to prevent wandering.
-Failure to provider proper care could result in confused residents being placed in a position where they are alone, lost and helpless.

 In many cases simple steps can be taken to reduce the risk of wandering or elopement.
 Steps that could be taken include:

-- having sufficient staff to monitor high risk residents
+• Have sufficient staff to monitor high risk residents

-- moving high risk residents closer to the nurses station
+• Move high risk residents closer to the nurses station

-- placing alarms or bells on doors
+• Place alarms or bells on doors

-- locking the doors for sections of the nursing home where high risk wanders are housed
+• Lock the doors for sections of the nursing home where high risk wanders are housed

-- adding guards or using security cameras
+• Add guards or using security cameras

 The nursing home staff also must be properly trained on how to use and monitor any devices that are in place and respond appropriately when a resident does attempt to leave.